The 7 squares matchstick puzzle should be easy if you apply reasoning based on matchstick puzzle concepts

-You would then divide the sticks in three clearly independent and equivalent class types, and simultaneously study the results of moving the sticks in each type,
+So you divide the sticks in three independent and equivalent class types to study the results of moving the sticks in each type,

-Class type C: 4 pairs of INSIDE CORNER sticks of the large outer square: 1 pair labelled as C1, C2: Moving such a pair destroys just 1 inside corner square and does not create any unattached hanging sticks to be taken care of later.
+Moving such a pair destroys just 1 inside corner square.
+It does not create any unattached hanging sticks to be taken care of later.
 So you are sure that you would solve the puzzle by moving any pair of these 4.

 With sticks identified for movement, the only task remains is—finding the places for the sticks moved.

-At this final stage, you further breakdown the problem into analysis of 1st stick move and then the 2nd stick move and try out places where each stick can be moved for creating the solution figure of 7 squares.
+At this final stage, you further breakdown the problem for analysis of 1st stick move and then the 2nd stick move and try out places where each stick can be moved to create the solution figure of 7 squares.

 This is the natural way of moving the sticks.
 Isn’t it?

-But before you start the trial, even at this late stage, you decide to do shape analysis on number of squares again.
+But before you start the trial, even at this late stage, you decide to apply shape analysis on the number of squares again.